xHuGODx/TPW-proj1/README.md

 - Remove their ads ✅
 - Track views on their add ✅
 - Edit their ads ✅
-- Add ads to cart and buy ✅ (so metade)
+- Add ads to cart and buy ✅
 - Follow ✅
 - See products from users they follow ✅
 - See who follows them ✅